-These items often become distorted for individuals with Irlen Syndrome, moving and changing as the individual looks.
-The distortions that often accompany patterns and stripes can create physical symptoms, such as stomachaches and nausea.
 These colors tend to be particularly offensive to individuals with Irlen Syndrome.
 Looking at these items can cause physical pain or discomfort.
 Printing important assignments on brightly colored paper can ensure that students won't read them!

 Symptom Triggers (continued)